Benjamin Cruz: Career

-Upon graduation in 1975, Cruz returned to Guam to work as Consumer Counsel in the Attorney General's Office.

-Four months later, Governor of Guam Ricardo J. Bordallo, who had just begun his first term in office with Lieutenant Governor of Guam Rudy Sablan, asked Cruz to serve as the Governor's Legal Counsel, which he did for Bordallo's first term through January 1979.
+After graduating law school in 1975, Cruz returned to Guam to work as consumer counsel in the Attorney General's Office.
+Four months later, Ricardo Bordallo, who had just begun his first term as Governor of Guam, asked Cruz to serve as legal counsel in the Governor's Office, where he served throughout Bordallo's first term until January 1979.

-Between Bordallo's two gubernatorial terms, Cruz established a private practice and served as Minority Legal Counsel to the 15th and 16th Guam Legislatures.
-In 1983, Governor Bordallo was elected to his second term as Governor of Guam with Lt.
-Governor Edward Diego Reyes.
-Bordallo appointed Cruz to head the Washington, D.C., Liaison Office.
-There, he served as Liaison to the White House, the United States Congress, and the National Governors Association.
+Between Bordallo's two gubernatorial terms, Cruz established a private practice and served as minority legal counsel during the 15th and 16th Guam Legislatures.
+In 1983, Bordallo was elected to his second term as Governor of Guam and appointed Cruz to head the Washington, D.C.
+Liaison Office.
+There, he served as Guam's federal affairs liaison to the White House, United States Congress, and National Governors Association.

-In 1984, Bordallo appointed Cruz to be a Judge of the Superior Court of Guam.
-At 33, Cruz would be one of the youngest attorneys ever appointed to be a judge.
-His appointment was controversial, and several leaders of local Protestant churches testified against the confirmation, citing sexual preference as disqualifying Cruz from being a good judge.
+In 1984, Bordallo appointed Cruz to be a judge of the Superior Court of Guam, where he was then one of the youngest attorneys ever appointed to be a judge at 33.
+Several leaders of local Protestant churches testified against the confirmation, citing his "sexual preference" as disqualifying from being a good judge.
 Despite these interventions, Cruz was confirmed by the legislature and began a 17-year career in the island judiciary.

-Cruz spent the first nine of his seventeen years as a Superior Court Judge with the Family court, where he was an advocate for establishing and improving services for juvenile offenders and troubled youth.
-As a trial court judge, Cruz presided over the controversial lawsuit filed regarding the implementation of the Chamorro Land Trust Act.
-He issued the landmark decision ordering the Act's implementation.
+Cruz spent nine years as a Superior Court Judge with the family court, where he was an advocate for establishing and improving services for juvenile offenders and troubled youth.
+As a trial court judge, Cruz presided over the controversial lawsuit filed regarding the implementation of the Chamorro Land Trust Act, issuing the landmark decision ordering the act's implementation.

-In 1997, Governor Carl T.C.
-Gutierrez appointed Cruz to serve as an Associate Justice of the Supreme Court of Guam.
-He served as Associate Justice until 1999, when his colleagues elected him Chief Justice.
-Cruz served as Chief Justice from April 21, 1999, until August 31, 2001, when he retired from the judiciary.
+In 1997, Governor Carl Gutierrez appointed Cruz to serve as an associate justice of the Guam Supreme Court.
+He served as associate justice until 1999, when his colleagues elected him chief justice.
+Cruz then served as chief justice from April 21, 1999 until August 31, 2001, when he retired from the judiciary.

-Prior to his appointment as Superior Court judge, Cruz held key positions in the Democratic Party of Guam.
-He served as executive director under Franklin J.A.
-Quitugua and was Guam National Committeeman in the Democratic National Committee.
-Cruz returned to politics after his retirement from the judiciary in 2002, to chair the successful campaign of Congresswoman Madeleine Z. Bordallo.
-Between 2003 and 2005, Cruz once again served as Democratic National Committeeman.
+Prior to his appointment as Superior Court judge, Cruz held key positions in the Guam Democratic Party.
+He served as executive director from 1977 to 1983 and was national committeeman to the Democratic National Committee.
+Cruz returned to politics after his retirement from the judiciary in 2002 to chair Madeleine Bordallo's first successful campaign as Guam's United States Delegate to Congress.
+Between 2003 and 2005, Cruz once again served as an DNC national committeeman.

-In 2003, Cruz was appointed by U.S. Department of Interior Secretary Gale Norton to be one of five members of the Guam War Claims Review Commission, established by the Congress to report and make findings relative to compensation for the victims and survivors of the Japanese occupation of Guam during World War II.
-The Federal Commission has issued a report to Congress recommending compensation.
-A bill is now pending in the Congress that, when passed, will finally compensate victims and survivors.
+In 2003, Cruz was appointed by U.S. Interior Secretary Gale Norton to be one of five members of the Guam War Claims Review Commission, established by the Congress to report and make findings relative to compensation for the victims and survivors of the Japanese occupation of Guam during World War II.
+The Federal Commission has issued a report to Congress recommending compensation, where legislation has been pending in Congress to compensate victims and survivors.